hermanodecastro/doesntpad/README.md

 * Rust Nightly

 ## Quickstart
-* Clone this repository to your local
+* Clone this repository to your local.
 > `https://github.com/hermanodecastro/doesntpad.git`

 * Run `cargo run` to start the application.